Are you wondering how you can use geofencing in fleet management to keep your finger on the pulse of your assets at all times?

 The fleet management system can send an alert to the driver or fleet manager, reminding them to exercise caution and adhere to specific safety procedures.

 The implementation of geofencing technology can enhance the efficiency and transparency of your supply chain.
-It can be used to create virtual boundaries around company facilities or customer locations, providing additional security and control over these areas.
+It can be used to create virtual perimeters around company facilities, a job site, or customer locations, providing additional security and control over these areas.

 The fleet management system can send an automatic alert to the fleet manager, allowing them to monitor the location of their vehicles in real-time and take appropriate action if necessary.